 Note that if too little kindling is used when lighting, or if the wood is too thickly cut, the firebox will not reach the correct operating temperature.
-Incorrect lighting can lead to poor combustion with heavy sooting and may result in the fire going out when the door is shut.
+Incorrect lighting can lead to poor combustion with heavy sooting.

 If the house has mechanical ventilation, it may be necessary to open a window near to the fireplace prior to lighting.
 Leave the window open for a few minutes until the fire has caught properly.